mlIpem/mlipem.github.io/06_chapViolinist.md

 Overall, we found a trend in favor of 3D, at least for piece F1.
 The ability to use parallax seems to help in particular circumstances related to the difficulty of the playing.
 However, 2D may offer already a decent good visual perception opportunity that is sufficient to control the bowing gestures.

 With this result, one may wonder whether the cost of a Hololens and addition equipment needed to play along with the teacher-avatar is really worth the effort.
 We merely see at least a trend in favour of 3D, which is in line with the suggestion that parallax is an important feature of the visual modality in order to work as feedback for the control of bowing gestures.

 Nevertheless, the analysis illustrates the flexibility of smooth regression in Bayesian statistics.
-It is possible to zoom in on sections, and get specific answers about whether the 2D or 3D teacher-avatar condition works better in those sections.
+It is possible to zoom in on sections, and get specific answers about whether on or the other condition works better in those sections.
-The main idea is that statistical modelling allows for predictions over equally sampled times, whereas the data from condition 2D are not necessarily happing at the same time with the data of condition 3D.
+The main idea is that statistical modelling allows for predictions over equally sampled times.
+This is useful when events from one condition are not necessarily happing at the same time of events of another condition, and you want to compare both conditions assuming that there is correlation over time at short time intervals.

-Clearly, there are many things to improve in this study.
-First of all, more subjects are needed, and within subject comparisons offer a better way than the somewhat complicated design of this study.
-Performance analysis remains difficult due to the many uncontrolled parameters.

 <!-- ## References -->
 <!-- Campo et al. (2023a, 2023b, 2024) -->